 Accent Chairs

 Contrary to what the name suggests, accent chairs are more than just decoration.
-Though they are stylish, the best accent chair will also be a comfortable place to lounge around and read a book.
+Though they are stylish, accent chair will also be a comfortable place to lounge around and read a book.
 Often purchased as a solo chair, they are great for boosting any living space.
 They are available in many different styles and comfort levels.

 Lawn Chairs